Victoria, Crown Princess of Sweden

 Victoria, Crown Princess of Sweden, Duchess of Västergötland (Victoria Ingrid Alice Désirée; born 14 July 1977) is the heir apparent to the Swedish throne as the eldest child of King Carl XVI Gustaf and Queen Silvia of Sweden.
-If she ascends to the throne as expected, she would be Sweden's fourth queen regnant (after Margaret, Christina and Ulrika Eleonora) and the first since 1720.
+If she ascends to the throne as expected, she will be Sweden's fourth queen regnant (after Margaret, Christina and Ulrika Eleonora) and the first since 1720.
 Her inheritance is secured by Sweden's 1980 Act of Succession, the first law in Western Europe to adopt royal absolute primogeniture.

 Early life

 Princess Victoria was born on 14 July 1977 at 21:45 CET at the Karolinska Hospital in Solna, Stockholm County, the first child of King Carl XVI Gustaf and Queen Silvia.
 She was baptised by Archbishop Olof Sundby at the Royal Palace Church on 27 September 1977.
 (Note: Victoria had four godparents identified at her baptism: Harald V (then the Crown Prince of Norway); her maternal uncle Ralf Sommerlath; Beatrix of the Netherlands (then a princess); her paternal aunt Princess Désirée, Baroness Silfverschiöld) At this time she was also conferred with the additional names of Ingrid, Alice, and Désirée, after relatives on both sides of the family.
 (Note: She was named: Ingrid after her father's aunt Ingrid of Sweden, who had been Queen Consort of Denmark from 1947–1972; Alice after her maternal grandmother Alice Sommerlath; and Désirée after both the first Bernadotte queen, Désirée Clary and her paternal aunt Princess Désirée, Baroness Silfverschiöld.)

-On 13 May 1979, her younger brother Prince Carl Philip was born.
+Princess Victoria was heir presumptive until 13 May 1979, when her younger brother Prince Carl Philip was born.
 He was the Crown Prince and heir apparent for about seven months until 1 January 1980, when an amendment to the 1810 Act of Succession came into effect.
 It replaced the previous system of agnatic primogeniture (male-only inheritance) with absolute primogeniture (oldest child inherits regardless of sex).
 It established Victoria as the Crown Princess of Sweden, and she was also made the Duchess of Västergötland.
 Carl XVI Gustaf objected to the reform being retroactive, as he felt his son should not have been stripped of the Crown Prince title after it had already been bestowed upon him.

 The family initially lived in a private apartment at Stockholm Palace, but moved to Drottningholm Palace about a year before the birth of Victoria's younger sister Princess Madeleine on 10 June 1982.

 Victoria was confirmed in the summer of 1992 at Räpplinge church on the island of Öland.

-For upper secondary school she attended Enskilda Gymnasium, where she studied natural and social sciences.
+For upper secondary school she attended Enskilda Gymnasiet, where she studied natural and social sciences.
 She graduated in 1996.